lsst-sqre/sqr-057/index.rst

 Set permissions for Velero using Workload Identity
 --------------------------------------------------

-Enable Workload Identity on an existing cluster:
+Enable Workload Identity on your GKE cluster:

 .. prompt:: bash$ $,# auto